anjali7a/nextclade/docs/dev/developer-guide.md

     yarn wasm-prod
     ```

    This step might take a lot of time.
+If it finishes early with an issue of not having run-s - try, ```npm install run-s```
     The WebAssembly module and accompanying Typescript code should have been generated into  `packages_rs/nextclade-web/src/gen/`.
 The web application should be able to find it there.

    Repeat this step every time you are touching Rust code.

-7. Build and serve the web app
+8. Build and serve the web app

    We are going to run a development web server, which runs continuously (it does not yield terminal prompt until you stop it).
 It's convenient to do it in a separate terminal instance from WebAssembly module build to allow rebuilding the app and the module independently.